Baojun doesn’t scream ‘premium’ and ‘next-gen tech’ to me

 What Is a Brand?
 Well, there is one we’ve relaunched …

 My good friend and colleague Stanley Moss has written a new book, What Is a Brand?, which provokes some thought on the question in the title.
 Those who know Stanley and have followed his work know that each year, he issues a Brand Letter, which closes with various definitions of branding.
-If there’s […]
+If […]

 Read More… from What Is a Brand?
 Well, there is one we’ve relaunched …